“On bad days, I look at our revenue graph.”

 “The notion that there some sort of deal or arrangement or whatever was just not the case,” said Kalanick in an interview with the Washington Post.
 How embarrassing, then, when the Post uncovered documents proving that Uber had indeed tried to make under the table arrangements to operate in DC.
 Or as the Post’s Mike DeBonist put it: “If you’re going to be dismissive of backroom deals, it behooves you to stay out of backrooms.”

 And there’s the rub.
 Given their Randian origins, we kid ourselves if we think most Disruptive businesses are fighting government bureaucracy to bring us a better deal.
 A Disruptive company might very well succeed in exposing government crooks lining their pockets exploiting outdated laws, but that’s only so the Disruptor can line his own pockets through the absence of those same laws.
 A Disruptive company may give you free candy in your 50-dollar cab but, again, that’s only because doing so is good business.
-If poisoning that same candy suddenly becomes better business than educating people about how to stop binge eating (like encouraging New York cab drivers to be distracted by their phones, or putting vulnerable people at risk of attack is better business)… well maybe that’s an option worth exploring too.
+If poisoning that same candy suddenly becomes better business (like encouraging New York cab drivers to be distracted by their phones, or putting vulnerable people at risk of attack is better business)… well maybe that’s an option worth exploring too.
 After all, food safety legislation is just another attempt by the government to drive Disruptive businesses off the road.

 Think I’m exaggerating?
 Consider how that other poster child for disruption, Airbnb, reacted when the first (of several) homeowners had her house trashed by renters.
 The victim’s complaints were ignored for a full 14 hours, in line with Airbnb’s “use our service at your own risk” policy.
 Only when investors started getting cold feet about a cacophony of negative press did the company finally offer any assistance or compensation.